akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [dummy](../../test/java/sample/javadsl/ConsumerExample.java) { #atLeastOnceBatch }

-If you consume from a not very active topic and it is possible that you don't have any messages received for more than 24 hours, consider enabling periodical commit refresh (`akka.kafka.consumer.commit-refresh-interval` configuration parameters), otherwise offsets might expire in the Kafka storage.
+If you consume from a topic with low activity, and possibly no messages arrive for more than 24 hours, consider enabling periodical commit refresh (`akka.kafka.consumer.commit-refresh-interval` configuration parameters), otherwise offsets might expire in the Kafka storage.

-For less active topics timing-based aggregating with `groupedWithin` might be a better choice.
+For less active topics timing-based aggregation with `groupedWithin` might be a better choice than the `batch` operator.

 Scala
 : @@ snip [dummy](../../test/scala/sample/scaladsl/ConsumerExample.scala) { #groupedWithin }